Britannia

 22 Balcony types to choose from

-Britannia P&O Cruises Balcony with Shower (Obstructed View)
+Britannia P&O Cruises Balcony (Obstructed View)

 Balcony Cabins